 The regulator sets a minimum level of capital called the Minimum Capital Requirement or MCR which, for the Society, is one quarter of the SCR.
-If an insurer's capital falls below the MCR, the regulator will intervene.
-We are a long way from our capital being below this level.

 In conclusion, we have more than enough capital to confidently support the payment of Member benefits over the next twelve months.